Jamal Mashburn: Retirement

 Despite his decision to sit out the year due to his knee, the Hornets still traded Mashburn, along with Rodney Rogers, to the Philadelphia 76ers in exchange for forward Glenn Robinson on February 24, 2005.
 Mashburn was never able to recover from his chronic knee problems and never saw court time for Philadelphia.
 He was on the injured list for all of the 2004–05 season and the inactive list for 2005–06.
 On March 24, 2006, the 76ers waived Mashburn, who subsequently announced his retirement from the NBA.
 He had career averages of 19.1 points, 5.4 rebounds and 4.0 assists per game.

 Mashburn, who averaged 20.8 points per game in 2003–04, is one of only six players since 1970 to have averaged at least 20 points per game in his final NBA season.
-The other five are Jerry West (20.3 in 1973–74), Larry Bird (20.2 in 1991–92), Dražen Petrović (22.3 in 1992–93), Reggie Lewis (20.8 in 1992–93), and Michael Jordan (20.0 in 2002–03).
+The other five are Jerry West (20.3 in 1973–74), Larry Bird (20.2 in 1991–92), Dražen Petrović (who died mid-career, 22.3 in 1992–93), Reggie Lewis (who died mid-career, 20.8 in 1992–93), and Michael Jordan (20.0 in 2002–03).

 Post-basketball career

 Since retiring from basketball, Mashburn has worked for ESPN as an analyst and launched a number of successful business ventures.
-As of 2018, he owned over 90 businesses, including 34 Outback Steakhouse franchises, 37 Papa John's franchises, and a number of car dealerships across the state of Kentucky.
-Mashburn is a partner in Ol Memorial Stable, along with former Kentucky coach Rick Pitino and Outback Steakhouse co-founder Chris T. Sullivan, which owns Kentucky Derby prospect Buffalo Man.
+As of 2026, he owned over 90 businesses, including 38 Outback Steakhouse locations, 40 Papa John's locations, three Dunkin' Donuts locations, and a number of car dealerships across the state of Kentucky.
+Mashburn is a partner in Ol Memorial Stable, along with former Kentucky coach Rick Pitino and Outback Steakhouse co-founder Chris T. Sullivan, which owned 2024 Kentucky Derby prospect Buffalo Man.
+As early as 2012, Mashburn sought to join a group that planned to purchase the Charlotte Hornets, but his group was beaten out by Michael Jordan.
+He has since become part of the ownership group of French top-flight club Élan Béarnais.